Bayesian Additive Regression Trees for functional ANOVA model: Posterior concentration rate

-Posterior concentration rates of BART are derived in \cite{bforest, onBART, artbart}.
-Even though ANOVA-BART is a special form of BART, the way of approximation $f_{0}$ is much different from BART.
+\cite{onBART, artbart} derived the posterior concentration rates for BART, which are minimax optimal.
+Moreover, \cite{bforest} developed Bayesian forest, whose posterior concentration rate is adaptive to $d_{\max}$ as ANOVA-BART is, but its practical implementation would be computationally demanding.

+ANOVA-BART adopts a fundamentally different strategy than BART.
 In particular, the number of decision trees increases as the sample size increases in ANOVA-BART while the sizes of each decision tree increase in BART.

-ANOVA-BART approximates $f_{0}$ using a sum of many simple decision trees, whereas BART approximates $f_{0}$ using a finite number of large decision trees.
-That is, we have to prove that the sum of fixed size small identifiable binary-product trees can approximate a smooth function well.
-For this purpose, we first approximate a given function by a large decision tree as is done by \cite{bforest}.
+ANOVA-BART approximates $f_{0}$ using a sum of many small decision trees, whereas BART approximates $f_{0}$ using a finite number of large decision trees.
+That is, we have to prove that the sum of many small identifiable binary-product trees can approximate a smooth function well.
+For this purpose, we first approximate a smooth given function by a large decision tree as is done by \cite{bforest}.
 Then, we prove that this large decision tree can be represented by the sum of many small identifiable binary-product trees, which is technically quite involved.
 See Section \ref{app:approximation} of Supplementary Material.

-An important practical advantage of ANOVA-BART compared to BART is Theorem \ref{theorem_component} below, which derives the posterior concentration of each interaction.
-An obvious applications of Theorem \ref{theorem_component} is to screen out unnecessary interactions a posteriori.
+An important practical advantage of ANOVA-BART compared to BART is Theorem \ref{theorem_component} below, which derives the posterior concentration of each component.
+An obvious applications of Theorem \ref{theorem_component} is to screen out unnecessary components a posteriori.